Texan Debate: The legalization of recreational marijuana

 “This topic was chosen due to it being such a prevalent issue for many states [and] not just because of its stereotypical association with college students.
 As we saw in the elections, more and more states are starting to seriously consider whether or not they should legalize marijuana,” said Dr. Del Richey, the previous Texan Debate Director.

 “This topic was chosen by looking at what is happening around Texas and around America really, in particular, the recent approval of medical marijuana in Oklahoma on June 26, 2018.
 We wanted to select a topic that was relevant in the news and also relevant to our students, one that they might be interested in and may be curious about how their peers feel regarding the topic,” said Dr. Christopher Gearhart, assistant professor and Department Head of Communication Studies.
+Some students have already begun researching the subject, using the difference between sellers like buymyweedonline.ca and mjn as a starting point for accessibility debate.

 The planning for what became Texan Debate started in the spring of 2016 when a group of administrators from Tarleton State University traveled to California State University at Chico (north of Sacramento) to observe a program they have called Chico State’s “Great Debates.”
 The students take a whole day off of their class schedules to discuss and have symposiums over controversial subjects with a debate more like a speaker’s symposium in the evening.